vikasnkumar/d2l-pdl/chapter_introduction/index.md

 ```

 **Automatic Speech Recognition**.
-With speech recognition, the input sequence
+With speech recognition, the input sequence is
-is an audio recording of a speaker [figure below](#fig-speech)
+an audio recording of a speaker, [see figure below](#fig-speech), and the output
-and the output is a transcript of what the speaker said.
-The challenge is that there are many more audio frames
+is a transcript of what the speaker said.
+The challenge is that there are many
-(sound is typically sampled at 8kHz or 16kHz)
+more audio frames (sound is typically sampled at 8kHz or 16kHz) than text, i.e.,
-than text, i.e., there is no 1:1 correspondence between audio and text,
-since thousands of samples may
+there is no 1:1 correspondence between audio and text, since thousands of
-correspond to a single spoken word.
-These are sequence-to-sequence learning problems,
+samples may correspond to a single spoken word.
+These are sequence-to-sequence
-where the output is much shorter than the input.
+learning problems, where the output is much shorter than the input.
+While
-While humans are remarkably good at recognizing speech,
-even from low-quality audio,
+humans are remarkably good at recognizing speech, even from low-quality audio,
-getting computers to perform the same feat
-is a formidable challenge.
+getting computers to perform the same feat is a formidable challenge.

 ![Deep Learning in an audio recording.](../img/speech.png){:.width="700px"}{:#fig-speech}

 **Text to Speech**.
 This is the inverse of automatic speech recognition.
+Here,
-Here, the input is text and the output is an audio file.
+the input is text and the output is an audio file.
+In this case, the output is
-In this case, the output is much longer than the input.
+much longer than the input.

 **Machine Translation**.
-Unlike the case of speech recognition,
+Unlike the case of speech recognition, where
-where corresponding inputs and outputs
-occur in the same order,
+corresponding inputs and outputs occur in the same order, in machine
-in machine translation,
-unaligned data poses a new challenge.
-Here the input and output sequences
+translation, unaligned data poses a new challenge.
+Here the input and output
-can have different lengths,
-and the corresponding regions
+sequences can have different lengths, and the corresponding regions of the
-of the respective sequences
-may appear in a different order.
-Consider the following illustrative example
+respective sequences may appear in a different order.
+Consider the following
-of the peculiar tendency of Germans
+illustrative example of the peculiar tendency of Germans to place the verbs at
-to place the verbs at the end of sentences:
+the end of sentences:

 ```text
 German:           Haben Sie sich schon dieses grossartige Lehrwerk angeschaut?